-Wouldn’t it be great to know where every penny of your money is going all the time?
+Wouldn't it be great to know where every penny of your money is going all the time?
 We all want to have control over our finances.
 We all want to eliminate debt, to save more, to make a little extra cash… To be in more control.
-This type of control is a good thing, because it involves your financial health and future.
+This type of control is a good thing because it involves your Financial Situation, Financial Health, and Future.

 If this is a challenge you are ready for, it can still be intimidating or stressful to know where to start.
 But the key is to start.

 While your credit score isn't everything, getting your credit report is still a good idea.
 There is much more useful information on your report besides the credit score number.
 You could have open lines of credit you were completely unaware of.
 Some of those forgotten cards could also be in collections if they have balances or annual fees you were unaware of.
 All of that information will show up on your credit report.

 Head over to Credit Sesame for your FREE Credit Report.
 Once you are armed with this knowledge, you can decide what cards you should cancel, pay off, and keep.
 They also give you a free credit report card so you can see where you're doing really well, and what areas of your credit could use a little more attention.
 And even if you don't have a credit card, there is a good chance you still have a credit score and report.

 In The Recovering Spender, I give special in-depth attention to these, because it is so important to get the clutter out of your life.
 If you sell items from around your home you don't need or don't use on eBay, you can put that money toward extra debt payments or emergency savings!
 Here's a list of 25 things you didn't know you could sell on eBay just to get you started.
 It's like free money!
 I'd be willing to bet you have many of these items filling your junk drawer… or right in your back yard.